reactive-systems/RTLola-Interpreter/crates/rtlola-interpreter-macros/README.md

 [rtlola.org](https://rtlola.org "RTLola")

 # Interpreter Macros
 This crate contains macros relevant for using your own type as an input to the interpreter.
-I.e. it contains a derive macro that implements `Record` for a given type such that the monitor can parse an event from it.
+I.e. it contains a derive macros that implement the `InputMap` or `CompositFactory` traits for a given type such that the monitor can parse an event from it.

 # Copyright

-Copyright (C) CISPA - Helmholtz Center for Information Security 2021.
+Copyright (C) CISPA - Helmholtz Center for Information Security 2024.
 Authors: Jan Baumeister, Florian Kohn, Stefan Oswald, Maximilian Schwenger.
 Based on original work at Universität des Saarlandes (C) 2020.
 Authors: Jan Baumeister, Florian Kohn, Malte Schledjewski, Maximilian Schwenger, Marvin Stenger, and Leander Tentrup.